 http://lawhelpca.org/ This premier and well-known website continues to provide Californians with both referrals and self-help resources in the areas of foreclosure prevention, homeownership and predatory lending.

 For California tenants whose landlords are being foreclosed upon visit the Tenants Together foreclosure webpage.

 Note: California is not participating in Department of Housing and Urban Development’s (HUD) Emergency Homeowner Loan Program (EHLP) Program.

-In addition, Congress is currently reviewing the proposed "Helping Expedite and Advance Responsible Tribal Homeownership Act" (HEARTH).
+In addition, Congress passed the “Helping Expedite and Advance Responsible Tribal Homeownership Act” (HEARTH).
 This law promises to reform Federal leasing requirements and encourage housing and community development in Native American communities.
-See National American Indian Housing Council's website for more info.
+See National American Indian Housing Council’s website for more info.